softwareconstruction240/autograder/docs/CONTRIBUTING.md

 - Be open to feedback and suggestions
 - Explain your decisions when asked
 - Make requested changes or explain why they shouldn't be made
-- Mark conversations as resolved once you have addressed the concern
+- Mark conversations as resolved _only_ once you have addressed the concern
-- Re-request their review
+- Re-request review from key individuals
 - Thank reviewers for their time

 > [!IMPORTANT]